elatypov20/book_finder/Readme.md

 * Arlan Kuralbayev B20-03 (a.kuralbayev@innopolis.university)

 <hr>

 ##  Note

-> As we have class <u>LibraryDatabase</u>, it could seem that it represents connection to database and can break principle of single responsibility. **But** this class was designed in other way: it is some wrapper over low level database, which purpose is to **provide** laconic interfaces specifies only for this special purpose.
+> As we have class <u>LibraryDatabase</u>, it could seem that it represents connection to database and can break principle of single responsibility. **But** this class was designed in other way: it is some wrapper over low level database, which purpose is to **provide** useful interfaces specified only for this special purpose.
 It is **not** just connection to database, each of its method was designed only to simplify database calls.
 Therefore, we do not violate SOLID principles here.